I know you just wrote a book on kids and money, but here's our best tip:

 1) The "master" 2012 budget which lists each category and how much money is allotted each month to each category.

-2) Monthly budget sheets track each individual category
+2) Monthly budget sheets (or budgeting software) track each individual category

 3) Monthly sheets which compare the average spent thus far during the year for each budget category, so we can easily see where we need to cut back or make other changes.